Ultan of Ardbraccan: Patronage

+Namesakes

-The church at Upper Killinkere takes its name from St. Ultan, a well-known patron of children, whose abbey was established at Ardbraccan between Kells and Navan in the 6th century.
+The church at Upper Killinkere takes its name from St. Ultan, patron of children, whose abbey was established at Ardbraccan between Kells and Navan in the 6th century.
 He is reputed to have travelled to Killinkere and founded the first Christian church in the area.

 The establishment of Saint Ultan's Children's Hospital was the result of the activity of a group of female doctors and activists, including Madeleine ffrench-Mullen and Kathleen Lynn, who were deeply concerned at the high level of infant mortality in Dublin, and the rise of infant syphilis in the wake of the First World War.
 The hospital opened at 37 Charlemont Street on Ascension Thursday, 29 May 1919.
-The name of the hospital came from the seventh century Saint Ultan of Ardbraccan, bishop of Meath, who had looked after the children of Meath during an outbreak of yellow plague.
 St. Ultan's closed in 1984 and merged with the National Children's Hospital.